 These growing urban regions will place new demands on our infrastructure systems and create new stress for our environment.
 People need clean water to drink, cook and bathe.
 They need clear air to breathe.
 They need systems to safely remove wastes from their neighborhoods and communities.

 Creating healthy communities is not just a problem that’s coming; it’s already here.
-To be prepared for the future, we must find ways to provide safe drinking water to the roughly 1 billion people without it today.
+To be prepared for the future, we must find ways to provide safe drinking water to the roughly 2.2 billion people without access to it today.
 Diarrheal disease, often transmitted through contaminated water, remains a leading cause of childhood illness and death in many parts of the world.

 Likewise, air pollution has been linked to a variety of health issues, from respiratory diseases like asthma to cardiovascular problems.
 In many of these same communities, pollution exists not just outdoors, where a combination of human activity and natural processes can lead to unsafe air.
 It also extends indoors as a result of cooking practices, building materials and natural gases and molds.

 Already, researchers in CEEatGT are working to engineer solutions to these and other challenges to ensure we live in a future where all people can thrive.

 - Provide clean air and water for a growing global community, especially in emerging economies where the health effects of pollution are most stark.

 - Efficiently and safely remove, recover and utilize waste from our communities while minimizing its impact on natural resources.